johnnywhite612/SWENG-GITHUB/README.md

 ## About

-I developed this project using Node js, React js, React Router, Victory Data-Visualisation tool, and more.
+I developed this project using Node js, React js, React Router, Victory Data-Visualisation tool, and a few other misc tools.
 Please see code base for more details.